 There are many travel challenges such as immunisation, vaccinations, jet lag, diet, and acclimatisation.
 This podcast deals with how the travelling cyclist can stay on top of their training and performance while in ever changing environments.

 - Do you have a team manager?
-What does your team have as a support personnel?
+What does your team have support personnel?

 - What does a typical competition week look like travelling and training wise?

 - Can you quickly run through a typical race week?

 - How do you prepare for the time in the car?
 Before and after an event.
 (Do you do warm-downs?)